 Validation of existing diagnostic tools (e.g. FLOTAC and Mini-FLOTAC for Schistosoma mansoni and soil-transmitted helminths; point-of-care circulating cathodic antigen (POC-CCA) urine cassette test for S. mansoni, etc.); validation of novel and highly sensitive techniques (e.g. circulating anodic antigen (CAA) test for S. mansoni and S. haematobium).
 Work primarily contributed by the Unit Diagnostics and the Group Helminths and Health.

 5. Technical assistance of helminth control activities

 Country and programme support (training, survey design, data analysis); capacity assessment; quality control (copro-parasitological laboratories), ring testing; establishment of regional reference laboratories for copro-parasitology.
-Work primarily contributed by the Unit Health Systems Support.
+Work primarily contributed by the Unit Diseases and Programmes.